Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 #### How to upgrade

 - Select the storage type to use in production.
 Supported storage types are SqlServer and RavenDB
-- Depeneding on the selected storage type add a reference to the respective Nuget package:
+- Depending on the selected storage type add a reference to the respective Nuget package:
   - NServiceBus.Gateway.Sql
   - NServiceBus.Gateway.RavenDB
 - Configure the Gateway api by invoking the `Gateway()` method on the endpoints configuration instance passing as an argument the selected storage configuration instance